 This winery is located in an area of southern Sonoma County known as the Petaluma Gap, known for producing high end Pinot Noir.
 The location also sits within the world famous Sonoma Coast Appellation.

 The bonded winery contains approximately 2,000± SF, which includes a tasting room and wine production area.
 The well designed tasting room includes a large tasting bar, a seating area, and a bathroom.
 The wine production area has two loading doors (12’W x 12’H and 12’W x 16’H), a high clear height, concrete floors, and a bathroom.
 The building is attractively finished and is in good condition.
-The north side of the building opens onto a large patio that provides outdoor seating and space for various events.
+The north side of the building opens onto a large patio that provides outdoor seating.

 The 5.3± acre vineyard has been managed to produce high quality fruit with production running at 2 – 3 tons per acre.
 The vineyard is planted to mostly Pinot Noir with a small section of Cabernet Sauvignon and Cabernet Franc.